 This giant “spatula” known as a pizza peel is so useful for baking bread!
 First, you use it to slide the oven-readied dough into the screaming hot oven and onto the baking stone; then use it to reach in and retrieve that finished beautiful loaf of bread.
-This one is large, so I store mine on top of the refrigerator which puts it out of sight for all but the tall.
+I store mine on top of the refrigerator which puts it out of sight for all but the tall.

-Use-what-you-have alternative: Parchment paper works.
-Either flour the paper well and add a generous amount of cornmeal so you can actually slide the dough off the paper, or set the dough— paper and all onto the oven rack.
+Use-what-you-have: Parchment paper works.
+Either flour the paper well and add a generous amount of cornmeal so you can actually slide the dough off the paper, or set the dough—paper and all onto the oven rack.
 Just make sure you remove the parchment paper after 20 mins. of baking so the bottom of the bread can get crisp.
 Warning: this method is tricky.

 Your first loaf of artisan bread is going to scream “good bread knife please!”
 Done well, that bread will have a very crisp crust.
 A typical chef’s knife will simply tear it up.
 A typical serrated knife should be better, but not be sharp enough to give you the control needed for beautiful results.
-This Mercer Culinary Millennia 10-Inch Wide Bread Knife is not only the best bread knife out there (my opinion, but you can trust me on this), it’s super cheap, too.
-An amazing knife at an unbelievable price.
+This Mercer Culinary Millennia 10-Inch Wide Bread Knife is not only the best bread knife out there (my opinion, but you can trust me on this), it’s an amazing knife at an unbelievable price.
 Use it for bread only and never put it in the dishwasher.

-Use-what-you-have alternative: If you have a bread knife, use it.
-If not use the sharpest knife available to cut your finished loaf.
+Use-what-you-have: If you have a bread knife, use it.
+If not, use the sharpest knife available to cut your finished loaf.

 You’ll want to eventually get a highly-rated, reliable thermometer (most out there are so unreliable it hurts).
 Thermoworks ThermoPop fits the bill.
 Replaceable lithium battery.

-Use-what-you-have alternative: Any food thermometer will give you an idea of the correct temperature.
-Probably better than guessing so use what you have.
+Use-what-you-have: Any food thermometer will give you an idea of the correct temperature.
+Probably better than guessing, so use what you have.